stared/stared.github.io/content/blog/2025/04/polyglot-quantum-flytrap/index.md

 [LLM Chat Arena](https://lmarena.ai/?leaderboard) offers a leaderboard for various languages.
 Another project tests linguistic and cultural knowledge of [LLMs for the Polish language](https://huggingface.co/spaces/sdadas/plcc).
 Like every ranking, it's a good starting point but not definitive.
 For example, while Gemini 2.5 tops their list, GPT 4.5 was, in my experience, far superior for nuanced translations[^gajatri].

 From my anecdotal experience, OpenAI's o1 and o3 models enforce their own style.
 Claude 3.7 Sonnet produces lackluster translations.
-Gemini models were fine, so perhaps they'd perform similarly.
+Gemini models were fine, so perhaps they'd perform similarly as Claude 3.5 (or who knows, maybe better).
 GPT 4.5 is stunning, but in Cursor, it costs $2 per call (not a typo!), so I used it sparingly.

 I haven't precisely tracked the total cost (since I'm using Cursor for other projects), but I'd estimate it at around \$40.

 ### Workflow

-Once I set up the system and automatic verification for missing keys, the rest was a breeze with i18n — a standard localization tool.
+Once I set up the system and automatic verification for missing keys, the rest was a breeze with [i18n](https://www.i18next.com/) — a standard localization tool.
 I translated everything as complete files (not piece-by-piece) within the codebase, allowing the AI to grasp the context in terms of both physics and UI components.

 ![](./cursor-translation-workflow.jpg)